iilab/openmentoring-content/en/topics/practice-1-emergencies/6-after/2-scenario.md

 ![](scenario.png)
 <br>
 Isaac feels he didn't do enough to prepare, and Brenda suggests they re-evaluate their emergency and security procedures.
-If they don't, they might face the same emergencies again soon.
+If they don't, they fear they may face the same emergencies again soon.

 ![](scenario.png)